csetiawan88/regextutorial/Develop/gist-template.md

 - `(?:>(.*)<\/\1>|\s+\/>)` uses the `?` quantifier for the entire non-capturing group.
 This allows for an optional closing tag or self-closing tag.
 If a closing tag is present, it matches `>(.*)<\/\1>`, but if not, it matches `\s+\/>` (self-closing tag).

-To summarize, these quantifiers provide flexibility in matching different parts of HTML tags:
+In conclusion, these quantifiers provide flexibility in matching different parts of HTML tags:

 - `*` allows for zero or more attributes or text content within an opening tag.
 - `+` enforces that there must be at least one lowercase letter in the tag name and at least one whitespace character before a self-closing tag.